 Coach Crocker met with her team for the first time on Friday, May 30, and began official practices on Monday, August 12, 2019.
 Follow Holy Family Girls Soccer program on social media: Instagram @holyfamilygirlsoccer Twitter: @hfgirls_soccer Crocker is excited to be leading a high school soccer program and to help develop soccer and leadership skills in the young women who play soccer for the Fire!
 Go Fire!

-Holy Family Catholic High School is excited to announce that Scott Breimhorst, current Executive Director for Admissions, will be assuming the role of Vice President for Enrollment and School Partnerships, effective immediately.
-Enrollment is a critical foundational piece of school viability and under Scott’s leadership, Holy Family is on track to continue a growth trend.
+Holy Family Catholic High School is excited to announce the current Executive Director for Admissions, Scott Breimhorst will be assuming the role of Vice President for Enrollment and School Partnerships.
+A critical foundational piece of enrollment is Holy Family’s viability.
+Under Scott’s leadership, we are on track to continue a growth trend.